Effect of energy dissipation on radiofrequency ablation model in cardiac tissue: modelling, analysis and numerical simulation: Well-posedness analysis

 where, $\zeta_{i}: I \rightarrow \mathbb{R}$ to be determined.
 Next, we consider the problem

 for every $\psi \in \mathcal{V}_{n}$ and almost every $t \in (0,T)$, and

-The equations (\ref{equ22}) and (\ref{equ23}) represents the Cauchy problem for the system of linear ordinary differential equations with measurable coefficients, which ensures the existence and uniqueness of a generalized solution $\zeta$ on the time interval $(0,T)$ \cite{Kurzweil.1986}.
+The equations (\ref{equ22}) and (\ref{equ23}) represent the Cauchy problem for the system of linear ordinary differential equations with measurable coefficients, which ensures the local existence and uniqueness of a generalized solution $\zeta$ on the local time interval $(0,t_n)$ \cite{Kurzweil.1986}.
 Since $\theta_{n}(t) \in \mathcal{V}_{n},$ let us take $\psi=\theta_{n}(t)$ in (\ref{equ22}) to obtain

 almost everywhere $t\in(0,T)$.
 Hence, we arrive at the estimate